gitter-badger/geekhub/CONTRIBUTING.md

 3. Code
   * Adhere to common conventions you see in the existing code
   * Include tests, and ensure they pass
-  * Search to see if your new functionality has been discussed on [the Geekhub meta forum](http://geekhub.io), and include updates as appropriate
+  * Search to see if your new functionality has been discussed on **[geekhub features forum](http://features.geekhub.io)**, and include updates as appropriate

 4. Follow the Coding Conventions
   * two spaces, no tabs